Theta-term in Russian Doll Model: phase structure, quantum metric and BPS multifractality: Quantum metric

-For $G_{r\theta}$ $N = 2$ the contribution to the metric vanishes and the result is the same as in the clean model.
+For $G_{r\theta}$ $N = 2$ the contribution to the metric vanishes, and the result is the same as in the clean model.

-We obtain a metric that is singular at $r = 0$, and the two-level interaction approximation works in a localized phase up to a region in the vicinity of a localized-fractal transition point.
-The phases are the same as in the disorder-free case.
+We obtain a singular metric at $r = 0$, and the two-level interaction approximation works in a localized phase up to a region in the vicinity of a localized-fractal transition point.
+The phase structure is the same as in the disorder-free case.